Copyright 2025-2026 Thousand Brains Project

 )

-"""Return the next action to take.
+"""Return a motor policy result containing the next actions to take.

 This requires self.processed_observations to be updated at every step